dooliu/SC2BA/README.md

 ## Testing SC2BA

-Please run the following command to make sure that `smac` and its maps are properly installed.
+Please run the following command to make sure that `sc2ba` and its maps are properly installed.

 ```bash
 python -m sc2ba.examples.random_agents